Texas Family Law

 The Rudisel Law Firm, P.C. has a track record of winning cases.
-We focus exclusively on divorce and family law matter and we have the knowledge, skill and staff required to successfully navigate your case.
+We focus exclusively on divorce and family law matters and we have the knowledge, skill and staff required to successfully navigate your case.
 Contact a qualified Houston family lawyer and schedule a complimentary consultation and learn more about the topics below:

 A divorce is contested when the spouses cannot agree on issues regarding child custody, visitation, child support, spousal support or property division.
 Contested divorces are handled at an hourly rate as opposed to a flat fee.